Farama-Foundation/gym-docs/docs/source/content/vector_api.md

 - Running multiple instances of the same environment with different parameters (e.g. ``"Pendulum-v0"`` with different values for the gravity).
 - Running multiple instances of an unregistered environment (e.g. a custom environment).
-- Using a wrapper on some (but not all) sub-environments.
+- Using a wrapper on some (but not all) environment copies.

 ### Creating a vectorized environment
-To create a vectorized environment that runs multiple sub-environments, you can wrap your sub-environments inside `gym.vector.SyncVectorEnv` (for sequential execution), or `gym.vector.AsyncVectorEnv` (for parallel execution, with [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)).
-These vectorized environments take as input a list of callables specifying how the sub-environments are created.
+To create a vectorized environment that runs multiple environment copies, you can wrap your parallel environments inside `gym.vector.SyncVectorEnv` (for sequential execution), or `gym.vector.AsyncVectorEnv` (for parallel execution, with [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)).
+These vectorized environments take as input a list of callables specifying how the copies are created.

 ```python
 >>> envs = gym.vector.AsyncVectorEnv([